lunias/ethanaa-vuepress/docs/blog/thats-a-lot-of-schiit/README.md

 Regardless, I think I'd need to add another SYS if I want to avoid having to unplug my headphones.

+I love the remote and the motorized potentiometer: very satisfying and useful!
+It's really nice to be able to control the volume from the perfect listening spot.

 #### Hybrid Tube Buffer Stage vs Passive

 [Tube Rolling of Schiit Saga Pre-amplifier](https://www.audiosciencereview.com/forum/index.php?threads/tube-rolling-of-schiit-saga-pre-amplifier.6522/)